 What shows are available during Broadway Week?

 Nearly every show on Broadway participates in Broadway Week—but not all.
-For example, the most recent edition, however, did not include Hamilton or the hit plays To Kill a Mockingbird and Harry Potter and the Cursed Child.
+For example, the most recent edition did not include Hamilton or To Kill a Mockingbird.

 What seats are available during Broadway Week?